 Section 16 allows the Department of Economic and Community Development to give preference to program applications from disabled veteran-owned businesses through the Small Business Express Program.
 There is no fiscal impact as this amendment does not adjust the General Obligation bond authorizations available for the Small Business Express program.

-Section 17 results in a one-time cost of approximately \$75,000 to the University of Connecticut (UConn) to complete two studies and transfers up to \$75,000 from the Department of Veterans Affairs (DVA) to UConn in FY 26 for this purpose.
-As the studies have a due date of January 1, 2027, costs to UConn could be incurred in either FY 26 or FY 27.
+Section 17 results in a one-time cost of up to \$175,000 in FY 26 to the University of Connecticut to complete two studies, and transfers up to \$75,000 from DVA to UConn in FY 26.